 New Orleans has not fully recovered, but in ways the city has improved over pre-Katrina conditions.
 One key advance is the city’s disaster-prevention infrastructure.
 Rebuilding continues and the population is on the rise.

-So how can a family business protect itself?
+So how can a family business or any business protect itself?
 For starters, proper insurance can limit economic and fiscal damage.
 Before disaster strikes, insurance pricing gives policyholders incentives to reduce their exposures through risk mitigation measures.

 In the wake of a disaster, insurance moves the fiscal burden away from taxpayers to the private sector.
 This limits financial contagion by restoring supply chains and stalled business operations faster, while providing liquidity and certainty in business and financial planning.

 True, post-disaster reconstruction can result in destroyed capital being replaced with newer technologies, machinery, factories and equipment.
 The “creative-destruction” process might even put an economy on a permanently higher growth trajectory.